apache/samza/docs/learn/documentation/versioned/api/beam-api.md

 ### Introduction

-Apache Beam brings an easy-to-use, but powerful API and model for state-of-art stream and batch data processing with portability across a variety of languages.
+Apache Beam brings an easy-to-usen but powerful API and model for state-of-art stream and batch data processing with portability across a variety of languages.
 The Beam API and model has the following characteristics:

 - *Simple constructs, powerful semantics*: the whole beam API can be simply described by a `Pipeline` object, which captures all your data processing steps from input to output.
 Beam SDK supports over [20 data IOs](https://beam.apache.org/documentation/io/built-in/), and data transformations from simple [Map](https://beam.apache.org/releases/javadoc/2.11.0/org/apache/beam/sdk/transforms/MapElements.html) to complex [Combines and Joins](https://beam.apache.org/releases/javadoc/2.11.0/index.html?org/apache/beam/sdk/transforms/Combine.html).

-- *Strong consistency via event-time*: Beam provides advanced [event-time support](https://beam.apache.org/documentation/programming-guide/#watermarks-and-late-data) so you can perform windowing and aggregations based on when the events happen, instead of when they are consumed.
-The event-time mechanism improves the accuracy of processing results, and has repeatability when reprocessing the same data set.
+- *Strong consistency via event-time*: Beam provides advanced [event-time support](https://beam.apache.org/documentation/programming-guide/#watermarks-and-late-data) so you can perform windowing and aggregations based on when the events happen, instead of when they arrive.
+The event-time mechanism improves the accuracy of processing results, and guarantees repeatability in results when reprocessing the same data set.

 - *Comprehensive stream processing semantics*: Beam supports an up-to-date stream processing model, including [tumbling/sliding/session windows](https://beam.apache.org/documentation/programming-guide/#windowing), joins and aggregations.
 It provides [triggers](https://beam.apache.org/documentation/programming-guide/#triggers) based on conditions of early and late firings, and late arrival handling with accumulation mode and allowed lateness.